-Vendor model was originally based upon the experiences the Agency gained through the development and implementation of the Supplemental Photovoltaic Procurement, as well as observations of programs in other states.
+Participation in Illinois Shines takes place through, and is conditional upon, the Approved Vendor process developed by the Agency and implemented by the Program Administrator.
+The Approved Vendor model was originally based upon the experiences the Agency gained through the development and implementation of the Supplemental Photovoltaic Procurement, as well as observations of programs in other states.
 While arguably there could be more flexibility available to consumers through a program under which any entity may receive a contract, by having Approved Vendors-i.e., ensuring that any entity receiving a REC delivery contract is registered with and vetted by the Agency, and has met conditions predicate-the Agency is better able to monitor compliance with program terms and conditions, ensure the accuracy and quality of information submitted, and reduce the administrative burden on the contractual counterparties.

-This model thus benefits consumers because they can verify that an entity that proposes to develop a photovoltaic system for them (or sell them a subscription to a community solar project) is a legitimate entity participating in the Program. -It is important for the Agency to have the ability to monitor the Program and ensure high quality performance by the Approved Vendors; an Approved Vendor that fails to live up to the requirements of the Program could have a significant negative impact on the entire renewable energy market in Illinois that would extend beyond just its own actions.
+This model thus benefits consumers because they can verify that an entity that proposes to develop a photovoltaic system for them (or sell them a subscription to a community solar project) is a legitimate entity participating in the Program.
+It is important for the Agency to have the ability to monitor the Program and ensure high quality performance by the Approved Vendors; an Approved Vendor that fails to live up to the requirements of the Program could have a significant negative impact on the entire renewable energy market in Illinois that would extend beyond just its own actions.
 Additionally, as discussed in more detail in Chapter 8, registration as an Illinois Shines Approved Vendor is a prerequisite to becoming an Illinois Solar for All Approved Vendor, and the loss or suspension of Approved Vendor status under Illinois Shines would result in an Approved Vendor's status under the Illinois Solar for All program to also being terminated or suspended.